 Valerian is the common name for Valeriana officinalis, a plant belonging to the Valerianaceae plant family.
-According to historical references, the herb was used in ancient Greece from Hippocrates as a sedative and anxiolytic herb, as well as for the treatment of women’s diseases.
+According to historical references, the herb was used in ancient Greece from Hippocrates as a sedative and anxiolytic herb.

 What is valerian?